DrugLib.com — Drug Information Portal

 Initial Treatment/Dose Adjustment (Adults)

-Treatment with clomipramine hydrochloride should be initiated at a dosage of 25 mg daily and gradually increased, as tolerated, to approximately 100 mg during the first 2 weeks.
+Treatment with clomipramine should be initiated at a dosage of 25 mg daily and gradually increased, as tolerated, to approximately 100 mg during the first 2 weeks.
 During initial titration, clomipramine should be given in divided doses with meals to reduce gastrointestinal side effects.
 Thereafter, the dosage may be increased gradually over the next several weeks, up to a maximum of 250 mg daily.
 After titration, the total daily dose may be given once daily at bedtime to minimize daytime sedation.

 Initial Treatment/Dose Adjustment (Children and Adolescents)

 As with adults, the starting dose is 25 mg daily and should be gradually increased (also given in divided doses with meals to reduce gastrointestinal side effects) during the first 2 weeks, as tolerated, up to a daily maximum of 3 mg/kg or 100 mg, whichever is smaller.
-Thereafter, the dosage may be increased gradually over the next several weeks up to a daily maximum of 3 mg/kg or 200 mg, whichever is smaller (see PRECAUTIONS: Pediatric Use).
+Thereafter, the dosage may be increased gradually over the next several weeks up to a daily maximum of 3 mg/kg or 200 mg, whichever is smaller (see PRECAUTIONS, Pediatric Use).
 As with adults, after titration, the total daily dose may be given once daily at bedtime to minimize daytime sedation.

 Maintenance/Continuation Treatment (Adults, Children, and Adolescents)